Master Tour Peter Paul Rubens: the genius of Antwerp

 St Charles Borromeo Church

 “Heaven on earth”, Antwerp residents called this triumphant Baroque church, with its lavish front façade, refined interior and sublime Rubens chapel.
-Also to admire here is The return of the Holy Family, the masterpiece that Nicolaas Rockox – mayor of the city and personal friend of the painter – donated to the church in 1620.
+Also to admire here is The Return of the Holy Family, the masterpiece that Nicolaas Rockox – mayor of the city and personal friend of the painter – donated to the church in 1620.

 Tip